 GETTING STARTED WITH SAILING

 Whether you want to explore parts of the world that aren’t readily accessible on foot or want to put your competitive streak to use in a race, sailing is a varied and diverse activity for every age, ability and personality.
+This guide has everthing you need to know about getting started with sailing.

 If sailing is something you’ve always wanted to do, don’t let your location be a deterrent.
 Where there’s an open stretch of water, there’s an opportunity to sail, from rivers and lakes to the coast.
 In fact, most people live no more than an hour away from a sailing venue.